sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 where $$L$$ now represents cross-entropy as a loss function, $$\mathbf{y}$$ as the vector of values consisting of $$p(x_i)$$ and $$\mathbf{\hat y}$$ as the vector of values consisting of $$q(x_i)$$.

-The computation of which, looks like this, for binary cross-entropy:
+The computation of which, looks like this for binary cross-entropy:

 $$L = - \sum_{i=1}^2 y_i \log{(\hat y_i)}$$